-You will receive a comprehensive report on your child's progress towards the end of the Summer Term.
+You will receive a comprehensive report on your child's achievement and progress towards the end of the Summer Term.

-Parents are invited into school for various workshops covering a variety of topics such as phonics, e-safety, use of online learning platforms, SATs preparation, problem solving, crafts, puzzles, and healthy living.
+Parents are invited into school for various workshops covering a variety of topics such as phonics, e-safety, use of online learning platforms, SATs preparation, problem solving, crafts, puzzles and healthy living.

 Assemblies Each week we have a celebration assembly which parents are invited to.
 During the assembly we celebrate group and individual achievements, both in school and out of school.
 We present certificates for achievement.
 We also have assemblies to highlight attention on specific events such as Black History Month, Remembrance Sunday and Christmas and we also host parents during our class share assemblies.

 From time to time we have special events and shows which parents are invited to.
 This could be a celebration of a themed week, a National event celebration or an outside visitor.

 Parents are kept up-to-date with events on our Newsletters which are emailed to parents weekly, are available via our school parent app and which are also published on this website (newsletter section).

 From time to time we undertake parental surveys to understand your views about school.
 We report back on the survey in newsletters, addressing any specific issues that have arisen.
 Also see the 'Parents' Views of Our School' section of our school website.

 Parents are also invited to complete an online questionnaire on the Ofsted website Parent View.
 We could encourage all parents to take part.